The conversation usually begins like this:

 The Fish Market – Bergen’s fish market is a culinary treat.
 Located right downtown on the wharf, it’s easy to visit.
 There are vendors there all day, though you’ll find more in the morning.
 By Norwegian standards, the fish is cheap, but it’s still expensive when you convert into USD.
-Take advantage of the vendors, though, who are more than happy to give free samples out if you just want a taste.
+Take advantage of the vendors, though, who are more than happy to give out free samples if you just want a taste.
 Make sure you try the salmon and caviar.
-(I’d skip the herring caviar though.
+(I’d skip the herring caviar, though.
 It wasn’t that good.
 Very, very salty.)

 Rosenkrantz Tower – Located in the fortress at the harbor, this tower dates from the 1270s.
 The tower has been extended several times, with the keep expanded under Erik Rosenkrantz, who was governor during in the 1500s.
-The current exhibit is really well done, and the top floor contains a lot of history about the castle and King Hakon.
+The current exhibit is really well done, and the top floor contains a lot of history about the castle and King Håkon.
 You can go outside on the top floor for good views of the city.

-Hakon’s Hall – This royal residence and banqueting hall was built by King Håkon Håkonsson sometime between 1247 and 1261.
-It’s located in the same fortress as Rosenkrantz Tower, and is not really used any more except for on special occasions.
+Håkon’s Hall – This royal residence and banqueting hall was built by King Håkon Håkonsson sometime between 1247 and 1261.
+It’s located in the same fortress as Rosenkrantz Tower and is not really used anymore, except for on special occasions.
 Most of the hall was destroyed in World War II, but the original walls still stand.
 It’s impressive to check out.

 Because I only had two days in Bergen, I didn’t get to see much of the surrounding fjord area.
 However, if you do spend a few extra days here, I would recommend taking trips out into the mountains, booking a boat cruise on the fjord, or visiting some of the old historic manors in the countryside.

 A word of warning: Bergen is also famous for getting 270 days of rain per year, and not one of the 90 days of sun occurred while I was there.
 However, even through the rain and clouds, I really loved Bergen.
-I tried to resist jumping on the “Bergen is so amazing” bandwagon, but, with a city so pretty, it was hard to do.
-Bergen is a fun city with a lot of history and great food.
+I tried to resist jumping on the “Bergen is so amazing” bandwagon, but with a city so pretty, it was hard to do.
+Bergen is a fun place, with a lot of history and great food.
 Try as I might, I have fallen in with the “Bergen is awesome” crowd.
 I think that, next to Stockholm, Bergen is my favorite Scandinavian city.
 And that’s saying a lot.

-Editor’s Note: Tourism Norway provided me with free accommodation and a tourist card to get into attractions for free while I was there.
+Note: Tourism Norway provided me with free accommodation and a tourist card to get into attractions for free while I was there.